 - Life insurance.
 Same-sex married couples may wish to revisit their life insurance needs.
 While estate planning needs may now be deemphasized, life insurance can be used to mitigate the financial risk of lost earnings, fund a spouse’s retirement, or pay for the education of a child.

 - Group life insurance.
 Consider enrolling your spouse for voluntary group life insurance if your employer makes it available.

 For more in-depth information on how the recent law changes affected estate planning for LGBT couples, check out our blog here: Estate Planning for Same-Sex Couples: Protecting Your Future.

 » Calculate: Life insurance needs calculator

 Same-sex married couples now can file both federal and state tax returns jointly.
 Tax rates for married couples are lower than if filing single or filing separately.
 If one spouse earns a much higher income than the other, filing jointly will average out the total household income which saves tax dollars.

 Keep in mind, higher income married couples are more likely to be subject to the “marriage penalty” and filing jointly may push you into this bracket when you weren’t there separately.

-Make sure your loved ones are financially protected in case of your premature death.
-Quotacy can help you get the best life insurance policy for your specific situation.
-Term life insurance is affordable, and we know you value your privacy.
+We can help with your life insurance needs.
 To get a term life insurance quote, there is no need to divulge your name, phone number, or e-mail address.
 You are free to window shop and research life insurance in peace.
 With Quotacy you can apply in your own time, on your own terms.
-Put us to work for you.

 Financial Planning for LGBT Couples after U.S. v.
 Windsor and Obergefell v.
 Hodges, Prudential, James Mahaney, VP of Strategic Initiatives, June 2015